AlexanderGPo/emotional_roller_coaster/README.md

 - Practising for actors

 ### Features
-- Based on Mediapipe and OpenCV
+- Based on Mediapipe, Pygame and OpenCV
 - Created on Python
-- Detection face _landmarks_
+- Detection face-landmarks

 ## Installation
 1. Copy the repository into local path: